What is compost tea? Why is compost tea good for my organic garden?

 What is Compost Tea?

-Simply stated, compost tea is a water-based solution that has been amended by adding compost to it, and in some cases other nutrients, and letting it “brew” or steep in water (not over any heat source) thereby enabling all the wonderful microorganisms in the compost to leech into the liquid and infusing the water with all the goodness any garden can desire!
-Think the tea you make in a teapot where the tea in the tea bag is replaced with compost.
-The logic is of course that if the compost added to the soil is beneficial, then so is the water that has been infused with the same beneficial microorganisms .
+Simply stated, compost tea is a water-based solution that has been amended by adding compost and other nutrients.
+This solution then “brews” or steeps in water (not over any heat source) thereby enabling all the wonderful microorganisms in the compost to leech into the liquid.
+This leaching infuses the solution with all the goodness any garden can desire!

 Basically, there are two types of compost tea: 1) Passive or 2) Actively Aerated Compost Tea (AACT).
-Both provide benefits to your soil and “passive” tea is very simple and inexpensive to make, but the research has shown that AACT provides an added turboboost to the solution that is filled with the beneficial microorganisms that are so beneficial to your soil and plants.
+Both provide benefits to your soil and “passive” tea is very simple and inexpensive to make.
+But research has shown that AACT provides an added turbo boost to the solution that is filled with the beneficial microorganisms that are so beneficial to your soil and plants.

-Passive tea is made by basically dumping a load of compost into a bucket of water, stirring it about on occasion to release the microbes from the compost into the water and letting it sit for a short time to enable the microbes to work their way throughout the solution.
+Passive tea is made by basically dumping a load of compost into a bucket of water and stirring it about on occasion to release the microbes from the compost into the water You then let it sit for a short time to enable the microbes to work their way throughout the solution.

 Actively Aerated Compost Tea (AACT) is a “tea” that is made by adding compost to a solution of water, but in this case, we add nutrients – e.g., black-strap molasses, liquid kelp, hydrolyzed fish, etc – and oxygen to the water to feed the beneficial microorganisms with the goal of enabling them to reproduce, multiply aggressively and supercharge our “tea”.
-There has been extensive research on the subject of compost tea and it’s benefits and the science seems very clear that AACT provides far more beneficial organisms in your tea than does the passive alternative.
+There has been extensive research on the benefits of compost tea and the science seems very clear; AACT provides far more beneficial organisms in your tea than does the passive alternative.
 This video shows the active aeration of our tea.

 What’s the difference between compost and compost tea?